You were having a nice day.

 Usually you'd start with character creation, and Gone to Hell is no exception.
 Things are going to work a little differently from what you might be used to, though, because rather than having one Gamemaster and multiple players, Gone to Hell has one player and multiple GMs!
 Here's how it works:

-13. Give your Slayer a name and an appropriately terrifying epithet.
-(The Slayer is always an appropriate epithet, if an unimaginative one!)
+The Slayeris always an appropriate epithet, if an unimaginative one!)

 Gone to Hell plays out as a structured conversation.
 There are no dice, nor any other randomisers.
 If you're holding the Slayer playsheet, you're the Slayer.
 Your Opposing Force fades into the background for the duration; they're still a factor in the story, but they're not currently driving the plot.
 (No playing two roles at once!)
 Conversely, if you're not holding the Slayer playsheet, you and the other Opposing Forces (if any) act as co-GMs to challenge and react to the Slayer.